 Diphtheria and tetanus vaccine

-- Diphtheria which most commonly causes a thick membrane to grow in the throat restricting breathing and the diphtheria toxin can damage the body’s tissues, such as the heart .
+- Diphtheria which most commonly causes a thick membrane to grow in the throat restricting breathing and can damage the body’s tissues, such as the heart and nerves.

-- Tetanus which causes stiffness in the muscles of the body, affecting the jaw and breathing muscles, and causes severe muscle spasms.
+- Tetanus which causes stiffness in the muscles of the body affecting the jaw and causes severe muscle spasms, which can affect breathing.